 The Cornish Pizza Company

 This recent addition to St Agnes’ food scene has created quite a buzz with local people as well as visitors in the know.
-Owners Jon and Vicki are dedicated to offering authentic Italian pizza with a Cornish twist – using local toppings such as Cornish cheeses and organic dough made daily on the premises.
+Owners Tim and Fiona are dedicated to offering authentic Italian pizza with a Cornish twist – using local toppings such as Cornish cheeses and organic dough made daily on the premises.
 Numerous awards including being voted ‘Best Local Food Takeaway in the South West’ last year by Taste of the West are well deserved.

 ‘Eat Out’ in Cornwall

 Blue Bar on the beach, overlooking the Atlantic, amazing romantic sunsets.
 Always consistent and popular.
 For a family dinner, drink or barista prepared coffee, Blue is a great choice.
 Serving freshly cooked locally sourced food and perfectly informal.

 Porthtowan Beach Cafe